 - They are rich and CHOCOLATY!

 I always have the ingredients on hand to make these brownies because you never know when a craving will strike or when friends might stop in for an impromptu dessert night!
-You just never know when you will NEED brownies.
 The ingredients are simple, but when they all come together you will be left with the most amazing pan of brownies.

 - Butter-Use unsalted butter.
 The butter needs to be melted and cooled slightly.
 You can melt the butter in the microwave or in a pan on the stovetop.